Dill Pickle Soup

 4 -6

-• Quick: Prep this bad boy up in 10-minutes.
+• Quick: You can prepare this bad boy in 10 minutes.
 Yep, that’s it.
-The rest of the time is spent cooking
+The rest of the time is spent cooking.

-• Meal Prep: Make a big batch at the beginning of the week, or freeze some to have easy access to a delicious meal on a busy night/day
+• Meal Prep: Make a big batch at the beginning of the week, or freeze some to easily access a delicious meal on a busy night/day.

-Potatoes: Waxy potatoes or boiling potatoes stand up well in soups and stews the best due to their thin skin.
-They are also high in moisture and low in starch which means they hold together better.
+Potatoes: Waxy or boiling potatoes stand up best in soups and stews due to their thin skin.
+They are also high in moisture and low in starch, which means they hold together better.

 1. Into a large soup pot, heat the butter till melted on medium heat.